pygraphviz/pygraphviz/doc/Readme.txt

    To build PyGraphviz you need:

       - Python: Version 2.3 or later http://www.python.org/ .
-        Linux users will need the python-dev package installed.
+        Linux users need the python-dev or python-devel package installed.

       - Graphviz: http://graphviz.org/
         Tested with version 2.8 or later, but may work with earlier versions.
-	Linux users might need to install the graphviz-dev package.
+	Linux users might need to install the graphviz-dev or graphviz-devel package.

       - A C compiler